-An advantage to asking for these types of things for Christmas is that all purchases support individual creators rather than large corporations.
-When you buy something on Etsy or Gumroad, you’re supporting a small creator, which adds a bonus to the gift-giving experience.
+An advantage to asking for these things for Christmas is that all purchases support individual creators rather than large corporations.
+When you buy something on Etsy or Gumroad, you support a small creator, which adds a bonus to the gift-giving experience.

-When thinking about the perfect Christmas gifts, don’t forget the stocking stuffers!
+Remember the stocking stuffers when thinking about the perfect Christmas gifts!
 Even if you are the stocking stuffer in your home, that doesn’t mean you should miss out.
-It just means that you can fill your own stocking with whatever you want!
+It just means you can fill your stocking with whatever you want!

-Skincare products make wonderful stocking stuffers for yourself.
-Get yourself some luxurious lotions, bubble baths, and bath bombs that you can use for self-care.
-When getting it for yourself, you can pick the perfect combination of fragrances and indulge in the bath that is perfect for you.
+Skincare products make lovely stocking stuffers for yourself.
+Get yourself luxurious lotions, bubble baths, and bath bombs for self-care.
+When getting it for yourself, you can pick the perfect combination of fragrances and indulge in the perfect bath.

-Other great stocking stuffers include things like sunglasses (you wouldn’t think they’d be needed in the wintertime, but they are!), candies, small gadgets, batteries, and even little sentimental toys.
-A journal and a fancy pen set might fit into your stocking as well!
+Other great stocking stuffers include sunglasses, candies, small gadgets, batteries, and sentimental toys.
+A journal and a fancy pen set also fit into your stocking!